jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ## Nice

 I treated my stop in Nice as a more relaxed one, and I didn't try and walk through all of the city.
 Instead, I bought some food, got some water, and relaxed on one of the main beaches for a couple of hours.
 I did eventually climb up a nearby tower which gave an impressive view of the main beaches and city, but that was the only walking I did that day.
-I remember starting my day in Nice feeling drained of energy from travelling so much, but I felt great after a day of relaxation.
+I remember starting my day in Nice feeling drained of energy from traveling so much, but I felt great after a day of relaxation.

 ***